Think like a software tester.

 Why any software tester need think smart:

-Different software testing activities when software tester need think especially smart:
+Different software testing activities when a software tester needs to think especially smart:

-2. To present ideas by linking them together to convince management (team members) of your conclusion.
+2. To present ideas by linking them together to convince management (or team members) of your conclusion.

 3. To establish a testing framework that makes sense and will work.

-4. To estimate testing process so that this estimation can be clearly understandable.
+4. To estimate the testing process so that this estimation can be clearly understandable.

-5. Be sure that you have used all the important information related to testing.
+5. To be sure that you have used all the important information related to testing.

 6. To identify when you need to find out more information for testing.

-9. Ensure that your testing plan is realistic.
+9. To ensure that your testing plan is realistic.

 "Simplicity is the ultimate sophistication."